The Impact of Qubit Connectivity on Quantum Advantage in Noisy IQP Circuits: Results

-\paragraph{Sparse and local interactions} The sparse pattern reduces compiled depths relative to the dense case across all constrained architectures: for example, SC\_1 drops from $674$ to $373$, SC\_2 from $887$ to $396$, SC\_5 from $824$ to $472$, SC\_4 from $279$ to $136$, and SC\_3 from $199$ to $186$.
-FC\_1 and FC\_2 remain routing-free and within the critical boundary at $D_H\approx24$ and $D_H\approx37$, respectively.
-For the local pattern, all platforms satisfy $D_H=D_{\mathrm{FC}}$, so no routing overhead is incurred.
-Because of low noise and native gatesets, the fully connected models are the only ones that remain inside the critical boundary.
+\paragraph{Sparse and local interactions} The sparse pattern reduces compiled depths relative to the dense case across all constrained architectures: SC\_1 decreases from $1839$ to $1298$, SC\_2 from $3357$ to $1501$, SC\_5 from $3148$ to $1837$, SC\_4 from $922$ to $542$, and SC\_3 from $1028$ to $679$.
+Under the adopted proxy mapping, FC\_1, FC\_2, and SC\_1 remain in the ``Potentially hard'' region.
+Routing moves SC\_2, SC\_3, and SC\_4 across the boundary into the sufficient simulatable region, with mean depth inflation factors of $4.3\times$, $5.1\times$, and $4.1\times$, respectively.
+SC\_5 lies in the sufficient simulatable region at both its native fully connected baseline and its hardware-constrained depth, so no additional connectivity-induced crossing occurs for the sparse pattern.

+For the local pattern, all platforms satisfy $D_H=D_{\mathrm{FC}}$, so no connectivity-induced routing overhead is incurred.
+SC\_5 is the only local-pattern point in the sufficient simulatable region.
+Since routing overhead vanishes in this case, its position is determined by its native compilation depth and assigned noise proxy rather than by connectivity.

 \paragraph{RHG lattice (device-scale)} The RHG lattice provides the strongest theoretical setting: $k{=}2$ interactions on this 3D topology are a theoretically well-motivated candidate hard family~\cite{Fujii2016NoisyCommuting}.
 At $n{=}90$ (Fig.~\ref{fig:phase_diagrams}d), FC\_1 achieves the shallowest depth, $D_H=19$, again with zero routing overhead.
 SC\_1 and SC\_3 compile to $D_H=614$ and $D_H=550$, corresponding to $5.3\times$ and $11.5\times$ overhead over their native fully connected baselines, respectively.
 Other approximated hardware models are excluded here because of the $n{=}90$ qubit size required.
-At $n{=}127$, only SC\_3 can accommodate the RHG instance among the hardware models considered, compiling to $D_H=1128$ with a $20.9\times$ depth overhead over its native fully connected baseline ($D_{\mathrm{ideal}}=54$).
-Both the $n=90$ and $n=127$ SC\_3 RHG operating points lie well beyond the critical depth at the assumed error rate, illustrating that for current sparse-connectivity superconducting hardware the RHG interaction structure remains strongly routing-limited even though it uses only $O(n)$ two-qubit interactions.
+Under the adopted error proxy, FC\_1 and SC\_1 remain below the boundary; despite its larger absolute compiled depth, SC\_1 remains below its boundary value $D_\ast\approx1942$.
+In contrast, routing moves SC\_3 from $D_{\mathrm{FC}}=48$ to $D_H=550$, above its boundary value $D_\ast\approx450$ and into the sufficient simulatable region.
+At $n{=}127$, only SC\_3 can accommodate the RHG instance among the hardware models considered, compiling to $D_H=1128$ with a $20.9\times$ depth overhead over its native fully connected baseline ($D_{\mathrm{FC}}=54$).
+The $n=127$ SC\_3 point also lies above the sufficient-simulation boundary.
+Thus, for the adopted proxy, the RHG interaction structure remains strongly routing-limited on SC\_3, while the $n=90$ SC\_1 implementation remains below the boundary despite a substantial connectivity-induced depth increase.